Trump Opts For Gravitas Of The Oval Office As He's In Need Of A Game-Changing Moment

 Whatever else one might say about it, that was an era when an address from the Oval Office carried with it the impact and gravity associated with great power and great respect.
 That was the era in which the president was an iconic father figure, Dwight Eisenhower to be precise, the leading American military hero of World War II and arguably the first TV president.

 When Ike spoke to the nation he did it with a slightly pained air of importance and authority.
-The impression he left was of the resigned paterfamilias, the grey eminence who brought difficult news because someone had to do it.
+The impression he left was of the resigned paterfamilias, the gray eminence who brought difficult news because someone had to do it.

 That is a mode Trump might well seek to emulate when he faces the nation Tuesday night and appeals for funds for a southern border wall.